Indian Army Pioneer Corps: History

 The re-organization commenced in 1940 at Jhelum (now in Pakistan).
 Thereafter it became the Auxiliary Pioneers Corps in 1941 and subsequently the Indian Auxiliary Pioneer Corps with effect from 13 October 1942.
 25 November 1941 is celebrated as the Raising day of the Pioneer Corp.
 An Indian Pioneer Corps was re-established in 1943 and now have 16 companies.

 Operation Vijay

-Two Pioneer Companies worked non-stop along with Border Roads Organization and ensured that the lines of communication on the Srinagar-Leh, the Jammu-Poonch-Rajouri and Jammu-Srinagar areas remained open at all times.
+In 1999 during Operation Vijay, two Pioneer Companies worked non-stop along with Border Roads Organisation to ensure that the lines of communication on the Srinagar-Leh, the Jammu-Poonch-Rajouri and Jammu-Srinagar areas remained open at all times.